snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md

 6. Configure environment variables to be used by the python file specific to your warehouse (either `main_snowplow_bigquery.py`, `main_snowplow_databricks.py` or `main_snowplow_snowflake.py`) to enable you to connect.
 7. Overwrite default variables provided by the package in your dbt_project.yml file, if necessary.
 E.g.: make sure your `snowplow__page_views_source` and `snowplow__conversions_source` are aligned to what is available in your warehouse, and update `snowplow__conversion_window_start_date` and `snowplow__conversion_window_end_date` if you don't want the default of the last 30 days.
 ​
-### Running
+### Running Overview (for detailed instructions check out the [Quick Start](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/index.md)) section)
 ​
 1. Ensure the setup steps have been completed above.
 2. Run `dbt run`, or `dbt run --select package:fractribution`
+3. Set up your python virtual environment based on utils/requirements.txt.
+4. Configure you environment variables needed for the scripts to run
-3. Run the correct python script for the data warehouse you are using, e.g. `python utils/main_snowplow_snowflake.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01'` for Snowflake, or `python utils/main_snowplow_bigquery.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01'` for Bigquery.
+5. Run the correct python script for the data warehouse you are using, e.g. `python utils/main_snowplow_snowflake.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01'` for Snowflake, or `python utils/main_snowplow_bigquery.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01'` for Bigquery.
 Set these conversion_window dates to represent the last 30 days if you left these variables blank in the dbt_project.yml file.
 You can optionally add the attribution_model flag if you do not want the default of `shapley`.
 ​
 ​
 ### Differences to Google's Fractribution